 Are you looking for pediatric gynecology in the Coral Springs, FL area?
 Among the many women’s health services we provide at our practice, pediatric and adolescent gynecology is one of them.
-You can book an appointment for pediatric gynecology with our doctors: Dr. Lona Sasser, Dr. Mary-Beatrice Squire.
+You can book an appointment for pediatric gynecology with our doctors: Dr. Lona Sasser, Dr. Mary Squire-De Leon.
 Our staff is caring, kind and compassionate, and will ensure that your child has a positive experience receiving care.
 Keep reading to learn more about this aspect of pediatric and gynecological health care, and easily book an appointment for your child online!

 What is Pediatric Gynecology?

 There are many reasons why a parent would seek pediatric gynecology services for their infant, child or adolescent.
 The recommendation of the American College of Obstetricians and Gynecologists is that girls have their first appointment with a gynecologist when they are between the ages of 13 and 15.
 But due to health conditions, a parent may seek a pediatric gynecologist before their child is 13 — even as early as infancy.

 If your child is experiencing any of the following conditions or symptoms, book an appointment to get her the care she needs.

 - Menstrual Problems.
 Dysmenorrhea (painful menstruation), amenorrhea (lack of a menstrual period), and abnormal periods can all impact children and teens who have begun menstruation.
 An appointment with a pediatric gynecologist can demystify menstruation and provide relief for menstrual problems.